 Before we decide to take our pet on the road with us, we should ask ourselves these questions:

-- Is there room in my car for all people, pets, and everyone’s stuff?
+- Is there room in my car for all people, pets, and baggage?

 - Am I prepared to stop as frequently as is necessary when driving with pets?

-- Do my pets have any travel anxiety or strange travel behavior? (i.e. my Skeeter does not like to poop on a leash, and this is an issue I must consider when traveling).
+- Do my pets have any travel anxiety or strange travel behavior? (i.e. My dog does not like to stay in her backseat hammock, and this is an issue I must consider when traveling).

 - Do I know all of the supplies I need, like collapsible food and water bowls bring along?